Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter03.rst

 OpenOffice |ooconfigmanage|_; Only basics are explained here.
 The easiest way of accessing the relevant online section is by typing: ``loguide "Configuration Management"``.

-Office stores a large assortment of XML configuration data as ".xcd" files in the \\share \\registry directory.
+Office stores a large assortment of XML configuration data as ``.xcd`` files in the ``\share`` ``\registry`` directory.
-They can be programatically accessed in three steps: first a ConfigurationProvider service is created, which represents the configuration database tree.
+They can be programmatically accessed in three steps: first a ConfigurationProvider service is created, which represents the configuration database tree.
 The tree is examined with a ConfigurationAccess service which is supplied with the path to the node of interest.
 Configuration properties can be accessed by name with the XNameAccess interface.